yeewantung/yeewantung.github.io/_posts/2017-04-06-category-via-js-in-github-io.md

 Just set style.display for every post in the contents

 But maybe it would be slow if the contents is too large.

+BTW, is there any pure static blog framework which only use js?

+unlike jekyll use ruby to refresh static page

+maybe ajax is better?